← Back to trust

 4. Method

-The Article uses comparative case-study methodology (George and Bennett 2005; Gerring 2007; Eisenhardt 1989) with Chainlink as the revealing case and three comparator cases (API3, Chronicle, Pyth) providing variation on the proposed drift mechanism.
+The analysis uses comparative case-study methodology (George and Bennett 2005; Gerring 2007; Eisenhardt 1989) with Chainlink as the revealing case and three comparator cases (API3, Chronicle, Pyth) providing variation on the proposed drift mechanism.

 4.1.
 Case selection rationale